skip to content

 The Education (Fees and Awards) (England) Regulations 2007, as amended.
 This relates to postgraduate courses.

-It should be emphasised that the student's financial situation (and that of their family) doesn't affect their fee status in any way.
-The assessment is not means tested and universities will not change a student's fee status if their financial circumstances change.
+A student's or offer holder's personal finances (and those of their family) do not impact on their fee status.
+The assessment is not means tested and universities will NOT change a student's fee status if their financial circumstances change.

 What is my fee status?

-Fee status legislation is long and complex.
-Fortunately user-friendly guidance is freely available from UKCISA (UK Council for International Student Affairs) to help students and institutions navigate the legislation and understand who is eligible for 'Home' fee status.
-The guide is kept up-to-date with any changes to the criteria required for ‘Home’ fee status and can be downloaded from their website here.
+Fee status legislation is complex, but user-friendly guidance is freely available from UKCISA (UK Council for International Student Affairs) to help students and institutions navigate the legislation and understand eligibility for 'Home' fee status.
+The guide is updated with any changes and can be downloaded from their website here.
 Students and applicants should therefore feel reassured there are no 'hidden' factors in play when a university assesses their fee status.

-Although all English universities are governed by the same national fee legislation, each university is required to carry out its own independent assessments, based upon their own interpretation of the legislation.
-This means that they will not take other institutions' assessments into account when making a decision, including any decisions made by Student Finance England (SFE).
-An offer holder may therefore be assessed as eligible for Home fees by their firm choice of university, but are not assessed as eligible for student finance.
-Please refer to Student Finance - tuition fees, loans and funding (ucas.com) for further information.
+Although all English universities are governed by the same national fee legislation, each university is required to conduct its own independent assessments based on their interpretation of the legislation.
+This means that they do not take other institutions' assessments into account, including any decisions made by Student Finance England (SFE).
+An offer holder may therefore be assessed as eligible for Home fees by their firm choice of university, but not by Student Finance England.
+For more information, please refer to Student Finance - tuition fees, loans and funding (ucas.com).

 How am I assessed?

-In the majority of cases, the appropriate University Admissions Office will be able to assess an applicant's fee status on the basis of the information included in their University of Cambridge application.
-If the fee status is not clear, they will ask the applicant to provide more information by completing a Fee Status Assessment Questionnaire, which they return to the their relevant Admissions Office with appropriate supporting documentation.
+In most cases, the relevant University Admissions Office can determine an applicant’s fee status based on the information provided in their University of Cambridge application. .
+If the fee status is not clear, the applicant will be asked to provide more information by submitting a Fee Status Assessment Questionnaire to their respective Admissions Office, along with the necessary supporting documentation.